-Tal McThenia wrote the screenplay for the dramatic film Shift, which premiered at the Rotterdam International Film Festival and aired on PBS nationwide, and he has developed feature films with Automatic Pictures and Archer Entertainment.
-He has written for Butterbean’s Café (Nickelodeon), and animated science mysteries for Mosa Mack Science, an award-winning middle-school science curriculum.
-He reported and wrote The Ghost of Bobby Dunbar, a one-hour documentary for the NPR radio show This American Life, and is the co-author of the book based on that documentary, A Case for Solomon (Free Press).
-His essays and articles have appearaed in Vanity Fair, Atlas Obscura, and Popula, among others.
+Tal McThenia wrote the screenplay for the feature film Shift, which premiered at the Rotterdam International Film Festival and aired on PBS nationwide, and he has developed feature films with Automatic Pictures and Archer Entertainment.
+He has written for Butterbean’s Café (Nickelodeon) and animated science mysteries for Mosa Mack Science.
 He authored the chapter on Scene in Gotham’s book Writing Movies (Bloomsbury USA).
+He reported and wrote "The Ghost of Bobby Dunbar," a one-hour documentary for the NPR radio show This American Life, and is the co-author of the book based on that documentary, A Case for Solomon (Free Press).
+His nonfiction has appearaed in Vanity Fair, Atlas Obscura, and Popula.
 He holds a BA from Oberlin College.